 Professional athletes, business owners, political officials, most are millionaires others are prominent figures in our society.
 They all received their start with the support of teachers.
-You would think the wealthiest whom have benefited from the most substantial countries in the world could afford to reward our teachers with a better salary.
+You would think in the richest country in the world could afford to reward our teachers with a better salary.
 Without them, all of their destinies may not have been possible.

 According to the Learning Policy Institute almost 20% of teachers leave the profession because of low pay.
+The average salary of a teacher is $60,000 for the year of 2017 – 2018 .
+A starting salary for a teach in the US is below $40,000.
+According to the Economic Policy Institute report teachers are paid 21.4% less than similarly educated and experienced professionals.
 We are confronted with significant teacher shortage, some legislators disregard the role professional compensation plays in recruitment and retention.

 Carver-Thomas, Desiree and Linda Darling-Hammond.
 Teacher Turnover: Why It Matters and What We Can Do About It.
 Learning Policy Institute, September 2017.

 Teacher Compensation: Fact vs Fiction. http://www.nea.org/home/12661.htm